 The Vanguard Emerging Markets Stock Index is a fund that heavily tracks stocks in popular emerging markets like China, India, and Taiwan.
 With an annualized return of 1.8 percent annualized over the last five years, you may wonder why this is one of the best index funds you should invest in.
 While historical performance in this sector is relatively poor, the potential for these emerging markets to shine as well as the incredibly cheap nature of many of these stocks makes this a great market to invest at least some of your funds in.

 For investors who want a piece of the biotech pie, the Direxion Daily S&P Biotech Bull 3X Shares fund is a great option to consider.
 The biotech and pharmaceutical industries are currently highly profitable.
 Moreover, this trend is expected to continue in the coming years.
-Few people believe that the Trump presidency will negatively impact this industry through regulations or a new healthcare program.
+Few people believe that the Trump presidency will negatively impact this industry through regulations or a new health care program.

 Choosing the right funds to invest in can be a significant challenge.
 Some people will look heavily at historical trends.
 Others will disregard historical trends altogether to look at the possibilities for future growth.
 While both options are reasonable in specific circumstances, you will be pleased to find incredible opportunities listed here.
 Take the time to explore each of these best index funds for 2017 to learn more about their pros and cons.
 Then, consider the proper allocation for your portfolio.
-Now is the time to act on these hot funds.